ishtms/learn-nodejs-hard-way/Readme.md

 I've found that one of the best ways to get a handle on a new concept is to start from scratch.
 Begin with nothing, and build it up yourself.
 This approach lets you not only learn how it works, but also understand _why_ it works that way.

-This isn't your average Node.js tutorial or guide.
-It's a detailed walkthrough that shows you how to create a backend framework from the ground up while getting a solid grasp of Node.js's inner workings and it’s standard library.
+This isn't any normal Node.js tutorial or guide.
+It's a detailed walkthrough, and a code along experience that shows you how to create a backend framework from the ground up while getting a solid grasp of Node.js's inner workings and it’s standard library.

 In this guide, we will not only build a web framework, but also focus on designing a powerful and optimized end product that is ready for use in production applications (somewhat).
 Our goal is to create a modular backend framework that can be easily extended with new features as needed.